riot-ci/RIOT/pkg/nimble/README.ipv6-over-ble.md

     };

 This will tell Linux to advertise the prefix `2001:db8::/64`.
-Do not forget to substitute the device identifier for the address given in the `abro` section with the one of the BLE device on your Linux host.
+Do not forget to substitute the suffix of global address given in the `abro` section with the one of the BLE device on your Linux host.

-**NOTE:** the `abro` section is needed as otherwise the RIOT node will discard router advertisements, as it is in 6LN configuration (see https://tools.ietf.org/html/rfc6775#section-4.3).
+**NOTE:** The `abro` section is needed as otherwise the RIOT node will discard router advertisements, as it is in 6LN configuration (see https://tools.ietf.org/html/rfc6775#section-4.3).